hongyizhao00/Advanced-Machine-Learning-World-Happiness-Classification-Competition/README.md

 This project is part of an advanced machine learning course, aiming to classify countries based on happiness scores using World Happiness Report 2023 data.
 The goal is to apply various machine learning techniques, improve model accuracy, and document the entire process.

 Team Members

-Yizhao Hong

-Jason Lee

-Rick Hua
+Yizhao Hong, Jason Lee, Rick Hua

 Repository Structure